 Art & Design

-Fukushima’s prefectural art museum is connected to the Prefectural Library, and contains over 3,800 paintings by artists from various countries.
-It houses many significant paintings such as Ben Shahn's depiction of Daigo Fukuryu Maru, the Japanese fishing boat that was caught in the Bikini Atoll hydrogen bomb test explosion.
+The Fukushima Prefectural Museum of Art contains over 3,800 paintings by artists from various countries.
+It houses many significant paintings, such as Ben Shahn's depiction of Daigo Fukuryu Maru, the Japanese fishing boat caught in the Bikini Atoll hydrogen bomb test explosion.

-The building's design reflects traditional Japanese architecture styles
+The building's design reflects traditional Japanese architectural styles

-It contains art by local artist Shoji Sekine
+Works by local artist Shoji Sekine are featured

-From Tokyo, take the Shinkansen to Koriyama and change trains to complete your journey to JR Fukushima Station.
-The whole trip takes approximately 2 hours and 40 minutes.
+From Tokyo, take the shinkansen to Koriyama and change trains to reach Fukushima Station.
+This part of the trip takes approximately two hours and 40 minutes.

-The closest train station is Bijutsukan-Toshokan-mae station.
-You can catch a train from JR Fukushima Station on the Iizaka line.
+The closest train station to the museum is Bijutsukan-Toshokan-mae Station.
+You can catch a train from Fukushima Station on the Iizaka Line.

-The museum is located at the base of Mount Shinobu.
-Being surrounded by natural beauty and the symbol of Fukushima City nicely complements the artistic nature of the museum.
+The Fukushima Prefectural Museum of Art is located at the base of Mt.
+Shinobu.
+The surrounding natural beauty and the symbol of Fukushima City nicely complement the artistic nature of the museum.

-The museum has four rooms, containing French Impressionism, 20th American Realism, Japanese modern paintings, prints, earthenwares, ceramics and textiles.
-It specialises in modern and contemporary art.
+The museum has four rooms containing works of French Impressionism, 20th-century American realism, Japanese modern paintings, prints, earthenware, ceramics, and textiles.
+It specializes in modern and contemporary art.

-Aside from Mount Shinobu, the Fukushima Prefectural Art Museum is also close to Fukushima Inari Shrine and Iwaya Kannon, a collection of Buddhist carvings in a cliffside.
+In addition to Mt.
+Shinobu, the Fukushima Prefectural Museum of Art is also close to Fukushima Inari-jinja Shrine and Iwaya Kannon, a collection of Buddhist carvings on a cliffside.